-The very word empathy seems unbusinesslike, out of place amid the tough realities of the marketplace.
+Empathy is particularly important today as a component of leadership for at least three reasons: the increasing use of teams; the rapid pace of globalization; and the growing need to retain talent.
 Consider the challenge of leading a team.
 As anyone who has ever been a part of one can attest, teams are cauldrons of bubbling emotions.
 They are often charged with reaching a consensus - hard enough with two people and much more difficult as the numbers increase.
 Even in groups with as few as four or five members, alliances form and clashing agendas get set.
 A team's leader must be able to sense and understand the viewpoints of everyone around the table.